-ETF executive team:

-Pam Henning, Assistant Deputy

-Secretary; John Voelker, Secretary; and
+John Voelker, Secretary; Diana Felsmann, Deputy Secretary Designee; and Pam Henning, Assistant Deputy Secretary.

-Shirley Eckes, Deputy Secretary.

-The Wisconsin Retirement System was created forty years ago and in that time has established itself as a model public pension system and one of the best funded in the country.
-Our WRS is well positioned to pay promised benefits to more than 678,000 members long into the future because of the system's cost- and risk-sharing design and disciplined administration.
+Since the Wisconsin Retirement System was created, it has established itself as a model public pension system and one of the best funded in the country.
+Our WRS is well positioned to pay promised benefits to more than 692,000 members long into the future because of the system's cost- and risk-sharing design and disciplined administration.

 One in five Wisconsin residents are either a WRS member or are affected by the WRS as a family member.
-The Department of Employee Trust Funds appreciates the significance of this responsibility and works hard to develop and deliver quality services and safeguard the integrity of the trust funds.
+The Department of Employee Trust Funds appreciates the significance of this responsibility and works hard to develop and deliver quality services and safeguard the integrity of the Trust Funds.